Nedryhailiv: Culture

-The town center has a multi-faceted House of Culture (Будинок Культури).
+The town center has a multi-faceted House of Culture.
 This public building hosts concerts, pageants, ceremonies, and other events throughout the year.

 The town library was built in 1897 and still functions in this form, standing in the center of town next to the village administration building.
 Though the library at one time had collections of literature printed before the Russian Revolution, the oldest books of its current collection were published no earlier than 1937 due to the loss of books during the German occupation of World War II.

 Located by the Sula River is the district sports stadium.
 The stadium hosts football matches between local amateur football clubs from different raions throughout the Sumy Oblast.
 On July 7, the stadium hosts the annual Ivan Kupala Festival.
 Its seating capacity for more than 3,000 people and its riverside location makes the stadium an ideal venue for the traditional event, in which young women dress as rusalki (water nymphs) and light bonfires, around which they subsequently dance and invite others to dance with them.
 This event annually attracts several thousand visitors from all over the region and from different countries.

-Public Health
+Public health

 In October 2006, a new multi-storey hospital was opened by President Viktor Yushchenko.
 The building was constructed as an addition to the aging hospital for long-term care.
 A public health clinic for non-emergency health care also exists in the town center.